hasansezertasan/openapipages/README.md

 ## Usage

-I know it looks a bit boilerplate but it's all straight-forward. `.render()` method returns the HTML as a string.
-Thanks to this design, you can extend and configure the pages as you wish (e.g. add extra logic like to restrict access to the page).
+I know it looks a bit boilerplate but it's all straight-forward.
+The `.render()` method returns the HTML as a string.
+Thanks to this design, you can extend and configure the pages as you wish (e.g. add extra logic to restrict access to the page).

 ### FastAPI

-> `include_in_schema` parameter is set to `False` in each endpoint to avoid including these endpoints in the OpenAPI Spec.
+> The `include_in_schema` parameter is set to `False` in each endpoint to avoid including these endpoints in the OpenAPI Spec.

 ```python
 from fastapi import FastAPI